By Paola Pascual on Mar 4, 2021 10:29:00 AM

 Nobody likes to listen to someone for 40 minutes until they finish their point to be able to feel part of the conversation again.
 Don’t give one-word answers, but remember - it’s an interaction, and as such, both parts should take fairly short turns to speak.
 Celeste Headlee also talks about some of these points, and when she mentions brevity, she quotes her sister: “A good conversation is like a miniskirt; short enough to retain interest, but long enough to cover the subject.”

-Put all these rules into practice and let us know how that went here or here.
+Put all these rules into practice and let us know how that went on Facebook or LinkedIn.
 Do you know of any awesome communicators?
 Would any of your friends benefit from these tips?
 Send them this post and let them know!